DinoDevs/GladiatusCrazyAddon/Progress.md

 			- [x] Check Interval \["timers", "notify_new_guild_application"\]
 		- [x] {Underworld} Pray buff shortCut
 		- [ ] Notification on weapon down
-		- [ ] Sound notifications for Missions, Dungeons and Arenas
+		- [x] Sound notifications for Missions, Dungeons and Arenas
+			- [x] Browser notification
 		- [ ] Gold / Experience stats monitor
 		- [ ] Player update in the GCA Highscore (if we keep the highscore) OR make a Global Arena
 		- [ ] "New version" installed message